 Emily Stoddard, Founder & Workshop Leader

-I've been connected to writing as a craft and practice for over 20 years.
+I've been connected to writing as a practice for over 20 years.
 Early on, my journey got a gift in the form of a teacher, Adela Beckman (Mrs. B), who held space for me to be seen as a writer.
 She gave me the first bright signal of permission that it was okay to take my writing seriously.
 Her gentle and generous way of witnessing her students is part of what I try to carry forward at Voice & Vessel.

 One of the best parts of being a writer is that the learning never stops.
 Many other guides and teachers have followed Mrs. B. I completed workshops at The Writing Salon and The Grotto while living in San Francisco.
 I also studied with Diane Wakoski at Michigan State University, attended Poets on the Coast, and was selected by Marge Piercy to participate in her 2013 Poetry Intensive.
 In 2017, I completed the Singing Over the Bones training with Dr. Clarissa Pinkola Estés.

 Prior to starting Voice & Vessel, I was a communications consultant, messaging coach, and writer for over 40 organizations locally and nationally.
 Nearly all of that work focused on telling stories to spark social change.
 After a long time in the nonprofit sector, my own writing and creative life were asking for attention.
 But I felt drained, restless, and unsure of where to begin.
 In a lot of ways, I had forgotten how to begin, in the messiest and most free sense of beginning.